Comment on page

 Because of their lightweight nature, Meshes have certain limitations and behaviors:

-However, DWG files converted to Meshes (a different type of mesh known as a Linemesh) will retain the ability to snap to edges and vertices.
+- However, DWG files converted to Meshes (a different type of mesh known as a Linemesh) will retain the ability to snap to and inference to Mesh edges.

 Otherwise, Meshes will display and behave like any other FormIt Object: placed in Groups, assigned to Layers, visualized in Scenes, used for Analysis, etc.